 Introduction to Python dateutil

 In this article, we will discuss an in-built Python module dateutil.
 In Python, dateutil is an extension module of the datetime module which is used for displaying the date and time.
 This dateutil module is used when we were in need to display timezone using the datetime module which does not support as it would be done in the time module.
-The dateutil has other different features that are provided in Python are for computing relative deltas between two given date and datetime objects, another feature is this module is used for parsing the date and time in the string to date-time objects.
-Let us see in the below section the dateutil module with examples.
+The dateutil has other different features that are provided in Python for computing relative deltas between two given date and datetime objects, another feature is this module is used for parsing the date and time in the string to date-time objects.

 Working of dateutil Module in Python